 Keeping your no claims discount

-The good news, however, is that most home insurance providers will offer new customers an NCD based on their claims record with their previous insurer (or insurers).
-This means you can keep benefiting from your no claims discount while shopping around for the best deal on your home insurance.
+Most home insurance providers will offer new customers a NCD based on their claims record with their previous insurer (or insurers).
+This means you can keep benefiting from your no claims discount, while shopping around for the best deal on your home insurance.

 Protecting your no claims discount